-- Individual, family and group therapy - Psychiatric services and medication support - Physical health promotion and prevention services - Referrals for substance abuse treatment, primary and specialty medical and dental care - Career development workshops consisting of educational planning, financial aid-workshops, interviewing skills, basic computer skills, resume writing, job placement resources - Workshops and resources to help with financial literacy, money management skills, building good credit, and opening/managing bank accounts - Programs to develop healthy social relationships - Trained staff are available 24/7 - Crisis intervention services - Referrals to other supportive services, including social services and benefit programs - Peer to peer counseling programs
+- Individual, family and group therapy; - Psychiatric services and medication support; - Physical health promotion and prevention services; - Referrals for substance abuse treatment, primary and specialty medical and dental care; - Career development workshops consisting of educational planning, financial aid-workshops, interviewing skills, basic computer skills, resume writing, job placement resources; - Workshops and resources to help with financial literacy, money management skills, building good credit, and opening/managing bank accounts; - Programs to develop healthy social relationships; - Other life skills training; - Crisis intervention services: - Referrals to other supportive services, including social services and benefit programs and - Peer to peer counseling programs

-There will be a community building on-site where the TCMHA-unit tenants will be able to receive and or access available supportive services and programs.
-Off-site TCMHA supportive services including psychiatric support and some support groups/workshops/trainings will be available at TCMHA outpatient clinics and the TCMHA wellness Center.
-TCMHA-unit tenants who are enrolled in the TCMHA Full Service Partnership Program will have team of staff including a therapist, a rehabilitation specialist/case manager, a psychiatrist and licensed psychiatric technician who will provide a minimum of twice weekly contacts.
+In addition to onsite services, special needs residents of the project will be able to access psychiatric support and support groups, workshops, and trainings off-site at TCMHA outpatient clinics and the TCMHA outpatient clinics and wellness center.
+The special needs tenants who elect to enroll in the TCMHA Full Service Partnership program will have team of staff including a therapist, a rehabilitation specialist/case manager, a psychiatrist and licensed psychiatric technician who will provide a minimum of twice weekly contacts.
 Tenants will receive individual /family therapy, rehabilitation skills development, and psychiatric services/medication support as needed.
-TCMHA Wellness Center staff will also provide TCMHA-unit tenants with regular groups and workshops on-site in the project's community building.
+TCMHA Wellness Center staff will also provide TCMHA-unit tenants with regular groups and workshops on-site in the project's community room.

-In addition to providing TCMHA-unit tenants with the formal and informal supportive services listed above, TCMHA will employ a housing team to work on-site with these tenants to promote housing success and stability.
+In addition to providing TCMHA-unit tenants with the formal and informal supportive services listed above, TCMHA will employ a housing team, including a full-time on-site Resident Services Coordinator to work with tenants generally and the special needs residents specifically to promote housing success and stability.
 This housing team will be responsible to orient the tenants to the apartment's services, conduct comprehensive needs assessments of all new tenants within the first week of occupancy, provide each tenant education/training on how to be a successful tenant, oversee and assist with a tenant support group, help tenants access desired services, conduct at least twice monthly contact with tenants in their units to insure units are being maintained up to lease standards, respond to tenant grievances, be liaison between tenants and property management, and will also interface with community partners and other TCMHA staff to assist tenants and their families with personal growth and goal setting.
 At least two of the three members of the housing team will be bilingual/bicultural in Spanish.
 If there is a need for translation in a language that we do not have staff available, we will access the AT&T Language Line Services to help facilitate communication.
 We will continue to provide staff training for all staff in providing culturally competent supportive services in order to appropriately meet the needs of all clients.